esper-io/dev-docs/docs/home/console.md

 Following information is required-

-- Group name to be chosen from dropdowsn
+- Group name to be chosen from dropdown
 - Start date
 - End date